The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 Rib structure

-• true ribs - these are the first seven pairs, attached to the sternum by the skeletal cartilage;
+• true ribs - these are the first seven pairs, attached to the sternum by skeletal cartilage;

 • false ribs - the next three pairs are attached not to the sternum, but to the intercostal cartilage;